Samseppiol/infra/Docker/visits/readme.md

  * docker build . && docker run myimage > docker-compose up --build
  * docker-compose up -d > Runs docker compose in the background
  * docker-compose down > Stops any running containers in the background
+ * docker-compose ps > Lists all containers running with docker-compose.
+Must be run in the directory containing the docker-compose.yml